“Tell me, what is it you plan to do with your one wild and precious life?”Mary Oliver

 My dear Hara, I’m proud of you.

-I look back at your life and see the road you took to get here – paved with children’s laughter, your husband’s hugs, your friends’ kindnesses, your family’s love.
+I look back at your life and see the road you took to get here – paved with children’s laughter, your husband’s hugs, your friends’ kindnesses, and your family’s love.

 It’s been a life worth celebrating.